 4. Display the disk S.M.A.R.T. health summary to identify hardware faults.

-If smartctl is unavailable, install the smartmontools package from the distribution repositories; any failing or pre-fail attributes warrant an immediate backup and planned disk replacement.
+If smartctl is unavailable, install the smartmontools package from the distribution repositories; some loop-backed or virtual devices will not expose hardware health data.

 5. Scan the filesystem for unreadable sectors using badblocks in non-destructive mode.